A Rocha

 A Rocha is an international network of environmental organizations with Christian ethos.
 A Rocha means "the rock" in Portuguese.

 History

 A Rocha International was founded in Portugal in 1983.
 The A Rocha Worldwide Covenant defines the rights and responsibilities of each A Rocha entity to the others.

 As of 2024, A Rocha is working in over 20 countries: Australia, Canada, Czech Republic, France, Ghana, India, Kenya, Lebanon, Netherlands, New Zealand/Aotearoa, Nigeria, Peru, Portugal, South Africa, Sweden, Switzerland, Uganda, United Kingdom, and United States.
-There are ongoingF conversations with other potential groups around the world, particularly in East and Southeast Asia.
+There are ongoing conversations with other potential groups around the world, particularly in East and Southeast Asia.

 A Rocha has five core commitments: Christian, Conservation, Community, Collaboration, and Cultural diversity.

 Work

 A Rocha aims to protect the environment through local, community-based conservation, scientific research, and environmental education, and they have “a track record of successes”.